 Without doubt the best thing about working at SPICED is being a part of our students’ journeys, and seeing them grow from beginner developers to being capable of some pretty amazing things.
 Wlad graduated from SPICED recently and is currently searching for a job.
 He’s our first student to have come through the Job Center in Germany, which gives unemployed people that are registered here the opportunity to learn a new skill (like web development) and get back into the workforce.
 You can find more information on that here.

-New Year came and my time with my friend ran out.
-My wife, Liuba, came to Berlin.
+Eventually I had to move out of my friend’s apartment and register as homeless.
+My wife, Liuba, came to Berlin around this time.
 We started to live out of cheap hotel rooms, booking each one the same day as a last minute deal and hauling our bags from room to room.
 I had €50 left in the world and no idea what to do next.
 I found a homeless hostel and the Job Center agreed to pay for it while I was waiting for my papers to come through.
-I started to learn German.
-Liuba went back to Russia.

-It was tough.
-I left Russia and the crisis there only to find myself in an even more difficult situation in Berlin.
+It was a tough time.
+I’d left Russia and the crisis there only to find myself in an even more difficult situation in Berlin.
+Things got so difficult that Liuba moved back to Russia.
 But I wouldn’t give up.
 I believe we can do anything except avoid death, and so I kept going, knowing that somehow this would all pay off.

 Eventually, Liuba moved back to Berlin and together, after a lot of searching, we found a small place on the outskirts of the city.
 After 6 months in the flat we were ready with all the papers we needed and Liuba could make her move to Berlin official.
 Life was starting to feel a bit more settled, and by that point I’d learnt some German and English.
 It was around this time that, through the Job Center, I found out about a coding school called SPICED Academy based in Berlin.
 I’d never heard of one before.